Tyagaraja: Compositions

-The name of Tyagaraj's compositions, the Pancharatnas, means "five gems" in Sanskrit.
+The name of Tyagaraja's compositions, the Pancharatnas, means "five gems" in Sanskrit.
 All of the Pancharatnas are set to the adi talam.
 A stable text has been handed down from the earlier musicians to the present day.
 All the compositions of Tyagaraja show the way for the systematic development of the respective ragas.
 In the Pancharatnas, Tyagaraja offers parameters as to how to systematically and scientifically develop a raga.
 The two fundamental conditions that must be satisfied for the systematic development of a raga are the arrangement of the svaras in the natural order of arohanam, and the avarohanam of the ragas so as to satisfy the sound principles of harmony and continuity.
 Pancharatnas satisfy these scientific principles.
 The Pancharatnas are composed in perfect sarvalaghu svaras.